anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.5.5.3.2"></a>
 ##### 3.5.5.3.2 Updation of Service Function Chain
-SFP or SFC can be updated for various reasons and some of them are :-
+SFP or SFC can be updated for various reasons and some of them are :
-- SFC controller monitors the SFP status and alerts SFC controller in case of not meeting SLA or some anamoly.
+- SFC controller monitors the SFP status and alerts SFC controller in case of not meeting SLA or some anomaly.
 - SFC design changes to update SF order, inclusion/removal of SFs
 - SFC Policy Rules changes